Cambodia and its top 5 beach jewels

 Long Beach, Koh Rong Island

 Long Beach in Koh Rong Island is a great base for adventure and watersport lovers in their Cambodia tour.
-To be described as an ideal place for diving, Long Beach provides its visitors a busy marine life and a rich variety of flora and fauna.
+Described as an ideal place for diving, Long Beach provides its visitors a busy marine life and a rich variety of flora and fauna.
 If swimming and diving still cannot satisfy your high desire for adrenaline, you are always able to jump in a kayak to glide through some of the more remote areas or hire a mountain bike to break up those long lazy days on the beach.

 Long Beach, Koh Ta Kiev Island